CESNET/metacentrum-user-docs/docs/software/sw-list/conda-modules.md

     module avail conda-modules/

-[Conda](https://docs.conda.io/en/latest/) is an open-source package management system and environment management system that runs on Windows, macOS and Linux (available in Metacentrum).
-Conda quickly installs, runs and updates packages and their dependencies.
-Conda easily creates, saves, loads and switches between environments on the computer.
-In Metacentrum Conda is used for managing of python tools.
+[Conda](https://docs.conda.io/en/latest/) is an open-source package management and environment management system that is commonly used in the Python programming ecosystem.

+Conda allows you to easily install, update, and manage software packages and libraries, including Python packages, data science libraries, and various dependencies.
+It handles package dependencies and ensures that software is compatible with your environment.

+Conda enables you to create isolated environments (aka Conda environments), where you can work on different projects with different sets of packages and dependencies without conflicts.
+This helps in maintaining a clean and organized development environment.

+Conda is platform-agnostic and can be used on various operating systems, including Windows, macOS, and Linux.
+This makes it easy to share and reproduce environments across different platforms.

 ## Usage

-!!! warning
-    Some of the information in this section is outdated.
-We are working on an update.
-Meanwhile please contact <meta@cesnet.cz> if you run into trouble.
+!!! warning "Use `conda-modules/*` primarily to invoke some of the already installed environments."
+    As the `conda` included in the `conda-module` module is not recent version and not a very fast one, we recommend to use `conda-modules/*` solely in cases you need to invoke some if the already installed environments. <br/>If you need `conda` in order to install a *new Conda environment*, we recommend to use `mamba` installer from module `mambaforge` - see [How to install Conda packages](/software/install-software/#conda-packages).

 Under the `conda-modules` module, there are multiple environments installed.